 I spent many extra hours at my computer this week devoted to learning the program that allows me to publish this new blog.
 My hands are now aching!

 The solitude of hiking has always been the best therapy for my body and soul.
-I took my camera along so that I could snap some photos along the six-mile hike to share with you as well as my phone and ID because I had never hiked this trail and did not know what to expect.
+I took my camera along so that I could snap some photos along the six-mile hike to share with you as well as my phone and ID, because I had never hiked this trail and did not know what to expect.
 Most of the folks on the Trail were wearing running clothes.
 Two ladies told me I was the most stylish “girl” on the Trail today.
 I typically wear some version of this look when I walk in the neighborhood.
 Slim fitting clothing that does not move very much is more comfortable for me on long hikes.
-Blisters in odd places such as my waistline and inside of my knees taught me lessons about what to wear on hikes.
+In odd places such as my waistline and inside of my knees, blisters taught me lessons about what to wear on hikes.
 If I were on a regular hike through a woodland trail, the slim-fitting jeans would have protected my legs from thorns and ticks.
 I knew I would be stepping off this Trail often in uncertain terrain to get photos.

 I attended elementary school here at Happy Valley.
 I always looked for and often found arrowhead fragments on this playground.